mackenziekinzel/Calculator/README.md

       a. display!.text = textCurrentlyInDisplay + digit

-#### 9. Create a boolian variable "userIsInTheMiddleOfTyping" and set it to false
+#### 9. Create a boolian var "userIsInTheMiddleOfTyping" and set it to false

       a. var userIsInTheMiddleOfTyping = false